graysonriffe/NFRev1/docs/pages/2_tutorial.md

 - [setWindowCursor](@ref nf::Application::setWindowCursor) - Sets the cursor's image
 when it is visible and inside the window

+@note If you never call setWindowIcon before running, the default window icon will be set for you.

 And here are the functions you **must** call before an app can run:

 - [addState](@ref nf::Application::addState) - Adds a state to an app so that it can